WikiToLearn/WTL_client/doc/docs/code-docs/how-to-setup.md

 [![kits.png](https://s3.postimg.org/j4dyj9u43/kits.png)](https://postimg.org/image/972xq7mi7/)

 4. Click (Run) to build and run the application.

 5. To see the compilation progress, press Alt+4 to open the Compile Output pane.

-## Running the wikitolearn client on your sytem
+## Running the WikiToLearn client on your system

-Once you have the source in your filesystem
+Once you have the source code in your filesystem

-- open up Qt creator
+- Open up Qt creator

 - Click on **File** -> Open **FILE** or **PROJECT**

-- Browse to the location where you have saved the source
+- Browse to the location where you have saved the source code

-- Select wtl.pro file and click OK !!
+- Select wtl.pro file and click OK

-- Build & run the projet by Clicking on green arrow button in left side pane
+- Build and run the projet by clicking on green arrow button in left side pane

 ## References